zzxwill/odps/intl.en-US/User Guide/MapReduce/Summary/Open-source MapReduce.md

 # Open-source MapReduce {#concept_yc2_cyf_vdb .concept}

+This article introduces the application background of open-source MapReduce and the basic usage of HadoopMR plug-in.

 MaxCompute offers a set of native MapReduce programming models and interfaces.
 The inputs and outputs for these interfaces are MaxCompute tables, and the data is organized to be processed in the record format.

 However, MaxCompute APIs differ significantly from APIs for the Hadoop framework.
 Previously, to migrate your Hadoop MapReduce jobs to MaxCompute, firstly, you were needed to rewrite the MapReduce code, compile, and debug the code using MaxCompute APIs, compress the final code into a JAR package, and finally upload the package to the MaxCompute platform.
 This process is tedious and requires a lot of development and testing efforts.
 If you are not required to modify the original Hadoop MapReduce code partially, running it in MaxCompute console is the best solution.